fortran-lang/fortls/README.md

 ### What about `fortls`?

 Not to worry, `fortls` will continue to be here.
-We will keep `fortls` in maintenance mode with bug fixes and new features from volunteer contributors, but otherwise we will be focusing our efforts into making the new LFortran language server a reality.
+We will keep `fortls` in active maintenance mode with bug fixes and new features from volunteer contributors, but otherwise we will be focusing our efforts into making the new language server using LFortran's parser a reality.

 ## `fortls` vs `fortran-language-server`